How to Manage Cash Flow in the Trades

 • Van repairs

-• Tool replacements
+• Tool replacement

 • Quiet weeks